 Andy knows that our healthcare system is broken and in need of reform.
 He has supported many common-sense reforms that will actually lower the cost of healthcare.
 Furthermore, Andy has worked tirelessly to protect his constituents from the harmful effects of Obamacare, which are costing Kentuckians the health coverage they liked, increasing premiums, and killing jobs.
 Andy will continue fighting to repeal Obamacare and the massive tax increases that go along with it so we can replace this disastrous law with a solution that will leave you in control of your own health while increasing access to quality healthcare for all Kentuckians.

-Barr is a 1992 graduate of Henry Clay High School.
-In 1996, he graduated Magna Cum Laude, Phi Beta Kappa from the University of Virginia with a Bachelor of Arts degree in Government and Philosophy.
-From 1996 through 1998, Barr entered public service for the first time as a Legislative Assistant to U.S. Congressman Jim Talent (R-MO), where he staffed the Congressman’s service on the Speaker’s Health Care Reform Task Force.
+Andy is married to the former Carol Leavell, and they have two daughters.
+He is a native of Lexington, KY and a 1992 graduate of Henry Clay High School.
+In 1996, he graduated Phi Beta Kappa from the University of Virginia with a Bachelor of Arts degree in Government and Philosophy.
+From 1996 through 1998, Barr entered public service for the first time as a Legislative Assistant to U.S. Congressman Jim Talent (MO), where he staffed the Congressman’s service on the Speaker’s Health Care Reform Task Force.
 In 2001, Barr graduated from the University of Kentucky College of Law.